Emergence of low-energy spin waves in superconducting electron-doped cuprates: Discussion

 \subsection{RELATION TO SUPERCONDUCTIVITY}

 We now discuss the potential connection between our observations and the presence/absence of superconductivity in our system.
-In earlier work, there was a large emphasis on a peak-like structure in the magnetic spectrum that was interpreted as a resonance peak.\cite{zhao_neutron-spin_2007} However, despite the fact that our data in Fig.~\ref{fig:T_difference} shows an increase in $S(\omega)$, we do not observe a prominent peak but rather an overall increase of spectral weight, likely due to the appearance of superconductivity.
-This does, however, imply that there is an interaction between low-energy fluctuations and superconductivity.
+In earlier work, there was a large emphasis on a peak-like structure in the magnetic spectrum that was interpreted as a resonance peak.\cite{zhao_neutron-spin_2007} However, despite the fact that our data in Fig.~\ref{fig:T_difference} shows an increase in $\Delta \chi''$, we do not observe a prominent peak but rather an overall increase of spectral weight between 5 and 12 meV, likely due to the appearance of superconductivity.
+These observations are consistent with more recent work on LSCO \cite{li_low-energy_2018}, where superconductivity near optimal doping is associated with the suppression of low-energy antiferromagnetic spin fluctuations and a spin pseudogap-like depletion, which in turn limits the coherent superconducting gap rather than yielding a sharp resonance feature.

-Another significant feature is the behavior of the spin gap.
-The gap in the superconducting sample is likely connected to superconductivity, as the gap seems to track $T_c$ as seen in Fig.~\ref{fig:T_IN20}, in analogy with many other cuprate superconductors.
-However, our results show that the spin gap is larger in the non-superconducting sample, leaving this larger effect unlikely to be related to superconducting tendencies, such as pre-formed pairs.
+Another significant feature is the behavior of the spin pseudogap.
+In the superconducting sample this spin pseudogap is likely connected to superconductivity, in analogy with many other cuprates.\cite{lake_spin_1999} However, our results show that the spin pseudogap is larger in the non-superconducting sample, leaving this larger effect unlikely to be related to superconducting tendencies, such as pre-formed pairs.

-As discussed above, our results show that the as-grown (non-superconducting) NCCO sample has a spin gap that is larger than that observed in the annealed (superconducting) counterpart.
 The shift suggests there is a correlation between the low-energy magnetic excitations and superconductivity.
-We interpret the gap change as the healing of the \ce{CuO}-planes allowing longer wavelength spin waves to form, which in turn can occupy the lower energy states.
-The small remaining gap is commonly interpreted to have a relation to superconductivity. \cite{lake_spin_1999}
+We interpret the spin pseudogap change as the healing of the \ce{CuO}-planes allowing longer wavelength spin waves to form, which in turn can occupy the lower energy states.

-Comparison of our work with ARPES data offers an additional perspective on the momentum dependence of the pairing interaction inferred from our neutron measurements.
+A comparison of our work with ARPES data offers an additional perspective on the momentum dependence of the pairing interaction inferred from our neutron measurements.
 In work by Song \textit{et al}, the electronic excitation spectrum is measured for both as-grown and annealed NCCO.\cite{song_oxygen-content-dependent_2012} Here, they observe sharper excitations in the annealed sample and argue that this is evidence of stronger coherence, which arises from removing defects in the system.
-This picture is consistent with our picture of longer patches of undisrupted magnetism.
+This picture is consistent with our picture of longer patches of undisrupted magnetism due to better crystalline order.